Skip to Content

 Strategic approach: "We're transforming how we work together.
 Starting next week, every team implements these collaboration structures.
 Here's what changes and why it matters to you."

-"Transforming" signals deep change, not surface adjustment.
+"Transforming" signals deep change, not a surface tweak.
 "Implements" is clear and directive.
-"Here's what changes" is specific, not vague.
-"Matters to you" creates personal relevance.
+"Here's what changes" is specific.
+"Matters to you" makes it personal.
+Compare that to the vague, wishy-washy alternative and it's not even close.

 The Difficult Conversation